iVis-at-Bilkent/cytoscape.js-graphml/README.md

 ## Description

-Import or export the graph in GraphML format.
+A Cytoscape.js extension to import from a graph in GraphML format or to export the current Cytsocape.js graph to GraphML format, distributed under [The MIT License](https://opensource.org/licenses/MIT).

 ## API